Code-Institute-Submissions/Naqij-Macrame-Quiz_SepResub/README.md

 ### Fonts
 In order to make the quiz more appealing, I have used the [Google Fonts](https://fonts.google.com/ "Google Fonts") to find a text that best suits the feel of the website.
-For the main "Macramé Quiz" I have used [Beau Rivage](https://fonts.google.com/specimen/Beau+Rivage?query=mon "Beau Rivage Font") as I believe it needed to look different than the rest of the website but not too different that it starts looking weird.
-For the questions I have used the [Ibarra Real Nova]('https://fonts.googleapis.com/css2?family=Ibarra+Real+Nova:wght@400;500&display=swap') font and for the options I a used the [Lato]('https://fonts.googleapis.com/css2?family=Lato:wght@300&display=swap') font.
+For the main "Macramé Quiz" I have used [Beau Rivage](https://fonts.google.com/specimen/Beau+Rivage?query=mon "Beau Rivage Font") as I believe it gives the "Macramé" sort of feel and also it needed to look different than the rest of the website but not too different that it starts looking weird.
+For the questions I have used the [Ibarra Real Nova]('https://fonts.googleapis.com/css2?family=Ibarra+Real+Nova:wght@400;500&display=swap') font and for the options I used the [Lato]('https://fonts.googleapis.com/css2?family=Lato:wght@300&display=swap') font.
 I believe these two font sits really well together.